-- 6.3.1 Procurement will be core function of our Programme Team (described in the Management Case), drawing on the wider resources of the University Health Board as required.
+- 6.3.1 Procurement will be core function of Programme Team, drawing on the wider resources of the University Health Board as required.
 We will work with Shared Services and Welsh Government to agree, procure and fund any necessary specialist capability and capacity that is not available within the University Health Board as may be required. - 6.3.2 Further detail on procurement timelines and approaches to the OBC and FBC stages is provided in the Management Case.